-Enterprise and Enterprise Plus subscribers can further expand their customer experience by offering an OnTime supported Customer Web Portal.
-The web portal can link from your business website.
-For a fee, you can customize your customer portal to match your website design.
+Enterprise and Enterprise Plus subscribers can expand their customer experience by offering an OnTime supported Customer Web Portal.
+The web portal can link to your business website.
+You can customize your customer portal to match your website design for a fee.
 This portal allows your customers to view their outstanding invoices and upcoming deliveries.
 They can also edit their delivery information and self-schedule future deliveries.
 Your customers do not count as “users” for pricing your OnTime 360 subscription.

 Billing and Invoice Management

-- Invoice management: Manually generate invoices or use pre-set billing cycle settings to auto-generate new invoices.
+- Invoice management: Generate invoices manually or use preset billing cycle settings to auto-generate new invoices.

 - Customized branding: Format invoices with your logo, location, and contact information.

 - In-app communication: Email invoices and balance statements to customers directly from the OnTime management dashboard.